itstmb/nli-project/README.md

 <https://drive.google.com/drive/folders/125RAHvCIHBR-jAUnIhqzWhdxh0mQ_fcv>

-(non_tokenized_chunks contains raw text and won't be used in our project)
+(non_tokenized_chunks contains raw text and which is unnecessary in our project)

-In order to unzip the database, It is required to have 7zip: <https://www.7-zip.org/download.html>
+To unzip the database, you are required to have 7zip: <https://www.7-zip.org/download.html>

-**Please note**: You won't be able to generate your own vectors without the database, but you are still able to use the vectors we've made.
-However some of the vector txt files are too large to share on github, thus you will be required to generate them yourself in order to classify using those.
+**Please note**: You won't be able to generate the vectors without the database, but you are still able to use the vectors we have made.
+However some of the vector .txt files are too large to share on GitHub, thus you will be required to generate them yourself to classify using those features.

 It is highly recommended to use PyCharm to view/edit the code.
-We have made a custom configuration file that highlights the important comments in different colors and makes it much easier to follow the algorithm process.
+We have made a custom configuration file that highlights the essential comments in different colors and makes it much easier to follow the algorithm process.

 --------------------------------------------------------------------------------

 ## Installing

-The database is very compressed, use 7zip in order to unzip the initial files, and then to unzip the outcome files again.
+The database is very compressed, use 7zip to unzip the original files, and then to unzip the outcome files again.

 --------------------------------------------------------------------------------